englehardt/thesis-mailserver/README.md

 * By default, the SMTP server listens on port 25 and the web server listens on port 8080.
 * Incoming mail is stored on disk in the `mail/` directory.
 * MySQL connection details are specified in `Launcher.java`.
+* Some sample queries for analyzing the data can be found in `sql-files/sample_queries.sql`.